Totalities of Infinite Sets: Introduction

 \underline{Examples}: 1.\ $|\{7, \sqrt{2}, \pi, 100 \} | = 4 $.
 2.\ $|\mathbb{N} | =|\mathbb{Q} | = \aleph_{0}$.\ 3.\ $|(0,1)|=\aleph_{1}\!\backslash\aleph_1$.\ 4.\ $|\mathbb{I}|= \aleph_{1}\!\backslash\aleph_0$ for $\mathbb{I}$ the irrationals.\ 5.\ $|\mathbb{R}\backslash \{7, \sqrt{2}, \pi, 100 \} | = \aleph_{1}\!\backslash 4$.\ \\

-An example that promotes an interest in this new definition is its application to the set of normal numbers {\bf N} (in base 10).
+An example that promotes an interest in this new definition is its application to the set of normal numbers {\bf N} (in base 10), for which no digit, nor no sequence of digits, occurs more frequently than any other.
+It is not yet known if $\pi$ is normal, nor $\mathrm{e}$.
 In 1909 Emil Borel proved in \cite{Borel}, in the sense of Lebesgue measure, that almost all real numbers are normal, and so {\bf N} is uncountable.
 But, as is commonly known, the bijection $f(0.a_1a_2a_3\ldots)=0.a_10a_20a_30\ldots$ maps $[0,1]$ onto a subset $S$ of non-normal numbers, since, for example, the sequence $rr$ for any nonzero digit $r$ never exists for any number in the output set $S$.
-Therefore the complement of {\bf N} is uncountable.
+Therefore $\mathbb{R}\backslash${\bf N} is uncountable.
 In terms of Definition 1, $|${\bf N}$|= \aleph_{1}\!\backslash\aleph_1$ and the cardinality of normal numbers is strictly smaller than that of irrationals, a statement nicely in tune with how few types of normal numbers have been found.\\